 Authored by John Clemons, MESA Marketing Committee Chair, based on an interview with Roberto Giavazzi, MESA EMEA Board Member

-MESA, Manufacturing Enterprise Solutions Association, was originally created as the Manufacturing Execution System Association some 30+ years ago.
+MESA, Manufacturing Enterprise Solutions Association, was originally created as the Manufacturing Execution System Association almost 30 years ago.
 MESA was an overnight success through the creation of the original MES model which even today remains in use in every country in the world doing any level of manufacturing at all.

 But the MES space evolved and so did MESA.
 Today the manufacturing world is abuzz with Smart Manufacturing, which are being driven by new technologies and new paradigms for manufacturing.

 Today, Smart Manufacturing is looking beyond the technology, and beyond MES, to the supply chain, quality assurance, engineering, research and development, and many other areas, not just production.